 Argument 4

 The reason this passage is called "the golden chain" is that each link holds.
 You cannot remove any link without breaking the chain.
 Foreknowledge is linked to predestination.
-Predestination is linked to calling.
+Predestination is linked to calling — and this calling, like the Father's drawing in John 6, is the effectual call that guarantees the coming of the elect.
 Calling is linked to justification.
 Justification is linked to glorification.
 If anyone justified could fall away, the chain would be broken.
 But God describes it as complete and unbroken.
-This is the basis of eternal security.
+There is no corridor of time between these links large enough for your sin, your doubt, or your failure to fit through.
 The one justified is guaranteed glorification.

 Evidence Chain Summary